woocommerce/qit-documentation/docs/custom-tests/02-tagging-tests.md

 ## Introduction

-You can use test tags to run specific tests from a plugin/theme.
+You can publish your tests to QIT so that other developers can use it to run compatibility tests with their own extensions.

+Similarly, you can run other developers' tests to ensure that your extension is compatible with theirs.

-Each extension can have one or multiple test tags, and we also offer some generic tests that can be used by any plugin/theme.
+One plugin can have multiple test tags, which can be used to run different sets of tests.

 ## Listing available test tags